natalia-rubio/variable_order_fractional_laplacian/README.md

 # variable_order_fractional_laplacian

 Implementation of variable order fractional Laplacian technique described here (*link to VOFL document*) to compute gravitational potential.
-This is joint work with Andrea Giusti, Marta D'Elia, Roberto Garappa, and Eric Darve.
+This is joint work with Andrea Giusti, Marta D'Elia, Roberto Garrappa, and Eric Darve.

 To use, save all files to the same folder and open the *run_with_defaults* script.
 Adjust the gravitational field (function handle s(|x|)), cell size, mass distribution radius, and domain size or leave defaults.
 Toggle options to plot K (modified gravitational field), plot I (gravitational potential), plot orbital velocity, and compare to the explicit solution (constant s only) on and off as desired.